Managing Director, ICT Consultant and Business Advisor

 Adelaide, South Australia

-Provided enterprise support for Commonwealth Bank environments across UNIX, Novell, Windows, messaging, mainframe tools and remote monitoring.
+Provided enterprise support for Commonwealth Bank environments across UNIX, Novell, Windows, messaging, mainframe tooling, remote monitoring and structured support processes.

 Context

-EDS provided enterprise-scale support where accuracy, escalation and cross-platform understanding were essential.
+EDS provided enterprise-scale support where accuracy, escalation discipline, cross-platform understanding and repeatable processes were essential.
+The environment required support across banking users, heterogeneous platforms and remote operational monitoring.

 Scope